Top 10 Things to Do in Quito, Ecuador

-Known as “Plaza de la Independencia” (Independence Square), the Plaza Grande is the nucleus of the Historical Center, where you will also be able to appreciate the daily dynamics of many Quiteños.
-It was not the city’s first square, but has been a meeting point par excellence since the 16th century.
-It is also the scene of many Quiteño legends and chronicles, as it is flanked by the Cathedral, the Presidential Palace, the Archbishop’s Palace, and the Municipal Palace.
-At the sides and under the Cathedral, you will find cafeterias, where you can taste pork sandwiches, fresh fruit juices, and dried goat, prepared by women who have years of experience in their culinary trade.
+Known as “Plaza de la Independencia” (Independence Square), the Plaza Grande is the center of the Historical Center.
+Here you can fully appreciate the everyday lives of many Quiteños.
+It was not the city’s first square but has been a meeting point since the 16th century.
+This is a scene of many Quiteño legends and chronicles.
+Surrounding the site is the Cathedral, the Presidential Palace, the Archbishop’s Palace, and the Municipal Palace.
+At the sides and under the Cathedral, you will find cafeterias, where you can taste pork sandwiches, unique fresh fruit juices, and dried goat prepared by women who have years of experience in their culinary trade.

 The Independence Monument adorns the middle of the square, inaugurated on August 10th, 1909.
-You will notice a wounded lion (in reference to the Spanish troops); a condor breaking the chains of oppression (emblem of the country); and, at the top, the Roman goddess, Libertas, holding a torch.
+Here, you will spot a wounded lion (in reference to the Spanish troops); a condor breaking the chains of oppression (emblem of the country); and, at the top, the Roman goddess, Libertas, holding a torch.

 Just a few steps from the square is the Pasaje Espejo, a pedestrian street in which the historic Teatro Bolívar and Plaza Chica are located.
-There are also typical and fusion restaurants.
+Additionally, there also typical and fusion restaurants.